2 months

 Catering to everyone meant catering to no one

 During the initial part of my internship, we faced a lot of issues during testing and research of people not understanding our product.
-Upon reflection, this taught me to being judicious about what and who to prioritise for.
+Upon reflection, this taught me to be judicious about what and who to prioritise for.
 In this case, we decided to focus on tech savvy roster planners for the time being.

 Conducting group design critiques when it's hard to hear directly from users